magento/knowledge-base/docs/guides/kb-formatting-guide.md

 ### Links to attachments

-All types of attachments should be .png, .jpg, and .jpeg formats.
-We only accept attachments that are in these three formats.
+Any kind of attachment should be in .png, .jpg, and .jpeg formats.
+For security purpose, we only accept attachments that are in one of the three formats.

 To insert an attachment to your article, place your file in the *assets* sub-folder in the same section folder as the article, and use the following syntax to insert the attachment.